u/AnEmojipastaBot was a Reddit bot inspired by r/emojipasta. The idea was simple: turn the comments of other users into

-It was fun while it lasted, though, and rather than let the code (which generates rather good emojipasta) go to waste, I recently resurrected it as a web app.
+It was fun while it lasted, however, and rather than let the code go to waste, I recently resurrected it as a web app.

 For the interested, here's a brief description of how it worked (and how it still works in the web app).
 I wrote a script to download a few thousand comments off r/emojipasta.
 These were used to create "mappings" from words to the emojis that tend to appear beside them.
 When it was summoned, the bot broke up comments into chunks of text and emojis were inserted randomly between the chunks using the word->emoji "mappings" from r/emojipasta, with a maximum of 2 emojis after each chunk.
 Only the alphanumeric prefix of each chunk of text was considered, so that "I'll" would give the same emoji mappings as "I".